ISSN 0253-2778

 Quan Du is currently a graduate student under the tutelage of Prof. Jie Wu at the University of Science and Technology of China.
 His research mainly focuses on operations management and marketing science

 Xiang Ji is currently an Associate Professor at the School of Management, University of Science and Technology of China (USTC).
-He received the Ph.D. degree in Management Science and Engineering from USTC in 2017.
+He received his Ph.D. degree in Management Science and Engineering from USTC in 2017.
 His research mainly focuses on operations management and marketing science

 • Corresponding author: E-mail: signji@mail.ustc.edu.cn